 In the field of nuclear power, S Korea has signed a number of agreements and collaborations with partners in Southeast Asia and the Middle East around the time that China is also trying to penetrate these emerging nuclear power markets.
 Of course, South Korea has had a longer history of collaborations with Southeast Asia (in industry, education, and technology), particularly since the turn of the twenty-first century, following Japan in the 1980s and 1990s.
 But China has been strategic in how it is positioning itself as a fast moving late-comer as it is also attempting to do the same with Asian/ASEAN neighbours (and should we mention the Chinese students and businesses abound in Southeast Asia).
 When you put in the recent maritime dispute between China and Southeast Asia, and other economic strategies the East Asian states are deploying in tandem (and even in opposition), some really interesting stuff will be playing out in the geopolitical theatre of Southeast Asia in this coming year.
 Nuclear might be involved.

-That said, consumers of K-entertainment, K-beauty, and K-gastronomy, and other K-culture from Southeast Asia might be oblivious to all these political turn of events and will continue their consumption in peace until their governments get pulled into them.
+That said, consumers of K-entertainment, K-beauty, and K-gastronomy, and other K-culture from Southeast Asia might be oblivious to all these political turn of events and will continue their consumption in peace until their governments become politically involved in the situation surrounding the crisis.